Item |

 The following table breaks down hunt dates and the dates that permits go on sale.

 Insiders can explore the general season any bull and spike elk hunts in Utah by selecting Utah under Filtering.
-They can then select Elk, Any Bull or Elk, Spike to research the units, harvest success, season dates and public land percentages to help them finetune their search for an OTC elk hunt opportunity.
+They can then select Elk, Any Bull, or Elk, Spike to research the units, harvest success, season dates, and public land percentages to help them fine-tune their search for an OTC elk hunt opportunity.

-2025 maximum bonus points for elk: 32
+2026 maximum bonus points for elk: 33

 Utah offers archery and rifle seasons, and on some units they also have a muzzleloader hunt.
 The archery and muzzleloader hunts are challenging spot and stalk or ambush hunts.
 The success rates are still generally very high.
 The rifle hunts occur in mid September while the archery hunt occurs in August and September.
 Both hunts should offer you the chance to hunt some of the rut.
-Overall, while the trophy quality is not fantastic, there are still good numbers of antelope, tons of public land and, should you draw, it’s a quality hunt.
-Antelope are definitely worth applying for in Utah!

-2025 maximum bonus points for antelope: 26
+2026 maximum bonus points for antelope: 27

 Magnified scopes stronger than 1x power are prohibited for all muzzleloader hunts.
-Open sights, red dot scopes or scopes with 1x power or less are allowed.
+Open sights, red dot scopes, or scopes with 1x power or less are allowed.

-Nonresident owners of ATVs, off-highway motorcycles or snowmobiles who bring them to Utah to use must obtain a permit for their machine.
+Nonresident owners of ATVs, off-highway motorcycles, or snowmobiles who bring them to Utah to use must obtain a permit for their machine.

 Applicants can edit their application free of charge at any time prior to the deadline.